User profile: Physical user profiles

-Physical user profiles or legal documents such as passport and driving license are widely accepted as an official government record of an individual’s details.
+Physical user profiles or legal documents such as passport and driving license are widely accepted as an official government record of an individual's details.
 Much like digital user profiles, these documents outline primary characteristics of an individual such as their full legal name, birthdate, address portrait picture and a date of expiry.
 In recent history, many user profiles include a date of expiry or date of creation to indicate the legitimacy of the document and/or to encourage renewal to maintain accuracy of details.
 In some countries, it is a requirement to have a valid passport for six months after the planned leave from the country.

 National identity documents

 National identity documents are any documents issued by the official national authority, and are part of a government record.
-It is used to verify aspects of an individuals personal identity.
+It is used to verify aspects of an individual's personal identity.
 Government issued documents include birth certificates, drivers licence, marriage certificate, national identity document and a social security card.
 The format of identity documents varies with each individual country.